 - Preparing reports and statements of expert witness that are readable to non-technical people.

 - Using extensive references and support material.
 In the adversarial process most experts’ views are often viewed as biased to their clients.
-The use of outside material establishes that sound engineering has been applied.
+The use of outside material establishes that sound analysis and principles have been applied.

 - Highlighting differences in opinion since, in many cases, there can be industry-wide differences on important issues (otherwise the matter would most likely have been previously settled).
 In these cases, differences have to be highlighted, and an explanation provided as to how the disputed opinion was derived.